WorldWideTelescope/wwt-user-website/content/use/educators.md

 </section>

-This video gives an overview of a [Cosmic Data Story][cosmicds-eclipse] focused on the 2024 Total Solar Eclipse:
+This video gives an overview of a Cosmic Data Story [focused on the 2024 Total Solar Eclipse][cosmicds-eclipse]:

 {{ youtube(id="DzXVy_99Ldg", class="youtube-embed") }}